Drakxard/mat_tts/replit.md

 # Overview

 This is a phrase management application built with a React frontend and Express backend.
 The app delivers inspirational phrases sequentially through a rate-limited API, featuring a public interface for consuming phrases and an admin dashboard for managing the phrase collection.
+The application is now configured for deployment on Vercel with serverless functions.

 # User Preferences